richardndungu94/Devsecops/Executive-Summary.md

 ---

-#  Alignment to AppSec / DevSecOps Job Roles
+#  Alignment to AppSec / DevSecOps

 This projects give strong emphasis on these domains: